Good Witch (TV series)

 Catherine Bell, who plays Cassie Nightingale, the titular "good witch" of the film series, both co-produced and starred in the series.
 The series follows the residents of the fictional town of Middleton, including Cassie and her daughter Grace as they welcome Dr. Sam Radford and his son to town.
 Cassie and Grace share a gift of enchanted insight and magical intuition.
-The season-five finale marked the last regular appearance for actress Bailee Madison as Grace Russell.
+The season 5 finale marked the last regular appearance for Bailee Madison as Grace Russell.

 The show made Hallmark network history during the series finale, which featured the first television show same-sex kiss between main characters on the network.

 Series overview

 As with the previous seven TV movies, the series continues the spirited life of newly widowed Cassie Nightingale, the good-hearted enchantress of the fictional Middleton, with her now-teenaged daughter Grace.
-When new neighbors the Radfords, move in next door, they become suspicious of Cassie and her daughter.
+When new neighbors, the Radfords, move in next door, they become suspicious of Cassie and her daughter.
 The dynamics of the series' focus would change during the six seasons, which later saw the Nightingales and Radfords become friendlier and more romantic, leading to Cassie's marrying for the second time, while at the same time shifted to stories involving its residents (including their relationships with others), an ongoing mystery, and a series of curses that tied to Cassie's lineage.